SuperNika78/Project-Zomboid/readme.md

 ; BIND data file for local loopback interface
 ;
 $TTL    604800
-@       IN      SOA     mama.com. root.mama.com. (
+@       IN      SOA     zomboidku.com. root.zomboidku.com. (
                               2         ; Serial
                          604800         ; Refresh
                           86400         ; Retry
                         2419200         ; Expire
                          604800 )       ; Negative Cache TTL
 ;
-@       IN      NS      mama.com.
+@       IN      NS      zomboidku.com.
+@       IN      MX      10  mail.zomboidku.com.
 @       IN      A       192.168.18.203
-www     IN      A       192.168.18.203
+mail    IN      A       192.168.18.203 www     IN      A       192.168.18.203

 # Edit file db.ip